iwLain/dropIn/README.md

 # dropIn
-A small-footprint docker container based in alpine linux with everything you need to troubleshoot networks.
+A small-footprint docker container based on alpine linux with everything you need to troubleshoot networks.
 Just _drop_ it into a network you want to troubleshoot.

 ```docker pull ghcr.io/iwlain/dropin:master```